CLEANSE AND DETOXIFY

 hot but not boiling water over a handful of leaves or seeds (or a

 combination of both) and leaving to steep for 30 minutes then straining

 and sipping slowly.
 Can be reheated gently and add honey to sweeten if

 desired.
 Three cups of these teas are recommended per day.

 Drink plenty of bottled or filtered

 water to avoid the impurities and chorine and fluoride chemicals added to tap water.

 minerals to the diet so is a wise choice.
 Check the labels.

-Pure unrefined sea salt can help the body clear out stones.
+Pure Himalayan pink salt crystals or unrefined sea salt can help the body clear out stones.
 But it must be

 completely unrefined or it will not contain the minerals necessary.
 See the